c5sire/Engineering-Cognitive-AI-Agents/docs/book/_01_writing_guidelines.md

 ### 4. **Style Over Substance**:

 - Do not sacrifice clarity or functionality for flowery language, aesthetic diagrams, or redundant code samples.
+- Avoid overused, cliched words and phrases like:

+1. **Overused Descriptive Words**:

+   - Delve
+   - Crucial
+   - Journey
+   - Robust
+   - Leverage
+   - Synergy
+   - Innovative (unless genuinely groundbreaking)
+   - Scalable
+   - Seamless (especially in tech contexts)
+   - Groundbreaking
+   - Comprehensive

+2. **Vague or Hyperbolic Phrases**:

+   - State-of-the-art
+   - Paradigm shift
+   - Cutting-edge
+   - Game-changer
+   - Best practices (unless you clarify which practices you mean)
+   - Tried and true
+   - At the end of the day

+3. **Unnecessary Idioms or Metaphors**:

+   - Thinking outside the box
+   - Move the needle
+   - Wearing many hats
+   - Hitting the nail on the head
+   - All hands on deck
+   - Leveling the playing field

+4. **Buzzwords**:

+   - Disruptive
+   - Ecosystem (especially when referring to things like digital products)
+   - Bandwidth (as in capacity to handle tasks)
+   - Value proposition
+   - Customer-centric
+   - Data-driven (unless specifics are given)
+   - Agile (used indiscriminately)
+   - Turnkey solutions
+   - Low-hanging fruit

+5. **Fluffy Connectives**:

+   - Needless to say
+   - Without further ado
+   - In a nutshell
+   - With that being said
+   - It goes without saying

+6. **Motivational or Generic Intentions**:
+   - Passion for excellence
+   - Take a deep dive
+   - Pushing the envelope
+   - Striving for perfection
+   - Think big, act fast

+By replacing these expressions with more specific, accurate, or concise language, you'll improve clarity and avoid diluting your message.
+Let me know if you'd like examples of better alternatives for a particular phrase!

 ---